squidnose/VoidLinux-Script-Manager/README.md

 #  WORK IN PROGRESS
-# Linux-Tools-For-HW
-A colection of linux tools for HW info and Managment.
 ## Goals:
 - [ ] A manager for my favourite voidlinux scripts.
 - [ ] It will download and manage scripts from the internet.